vincentleeuwen/python-cooking-with-objects/README.md

 ```

-###3. add a initialize method to the menu to create an array of dishes
+###3. add an initialize method to the menu to create an array of dishes

 When an object is constructed, its initialize method is called.
-So when you call Menu() to create a object of the menu class, it searches for the initialize method in the Menu class.
+So when you call Menu() to create an object of the menu class, it searches for the initialize method in the Menu class.

 - Add the initialize method to the Menu class